MonkeyBars3k/ReaScripts/README.md

 - **Child**: A Superitem which is nested (superglued) inside another Superitem (its parent)
 - **Contained items**: Items whose data ("state chunks" in ReaScript parlance) are referenced in a Superitem's data
 - **Descendant**: A Superitem nested one or more levels inside another Superitem – children, grandchildren, etc. are descendants.
-- **Edit**: Restore a Superitem into its "contained" items reversibly/nondestructively, maintaining the ability to reglue them and retain Superitem properties and update its pool siblings
+- **Edit**: Restore a Superitem into its "contained" items reversibly/nondestructively, maintaining the ability to Reglue them and retain Superitem properties and update its pool siblings
 - **Instance**: Any Superitem from a given Pool
 - **Nest**: Superglue a Superitem into or inside another Superitem
 - **Parent**: The Superitem in which another Superitem is directly nested